 Brady and the crew had the luxury of doing the installation on our Charlottesville campus, so they took full advantage by mocking up the light layout in our installation bay.
 Doing this allowed them to figure out exactly how much lighting they’d need for the installation before they started working on it.
 That eliminated a lot of guesswork, which made for a much smoother afternoon.

 These connectors from Wet Sounds are a huge time-saver

 Wet Sounds water-resistant LED speaker connectors make it a lot easier to connect LED speakers to the boat’s wiring system.
 Instead of soldering, which is not always easy or fun on a boat, these connectors form a convenient plug, so you can make the connection, and get on with the rest of the installation.
 Learn more about Wet Sounds speaker connectors here.

 Thinking about an upgrade for your boat?

 Whether you’re interested in speakers, amps, subwoofers, lighting or all of the above, we have a wide-ranging selection of marine stereos, speakers, subs, and other accessories.
-If you have questions of your own, give us a shout via phone, chat, or email.
+If you have questions of your own, give us a shout via phone or chat.